 The seating bowl in this bandbox of a ballpark is small and features fantastic sight lines no matter where you sit.
 Stadium Journey recommends the upper level seats in right field, where you are a mere 305 feet from home plate.
 It’s a rare combination of outfield seats that feel right on top of the action and distant from the crush of the crowd.
 Be warned, the ball comes at you out here in a hurry.

 Return on Investment 4

 A pair of extra points are awarded for the awesomely tongue in cheek way the team has used its unique name to promote itself, through varied merchandise and outstanding social media channels.
-The goat theme runs throughout the ballpark, too, with goat-themed products, stands (i.e. The Screaming Goat) and the like.
-There are even actual live goats at the ballpark on Sunday afternoons.
+The goat theme runs throughout the ballpark, too, with goat-themed menu items, concession stands (i.e. The Screaming Goat) and even live goats in attendance on Sunday afternoons.

-While it has become a cliché in Connecticut to tie a sports team in with the long-departed Hartford Whalers, the Yard Goats deserve an extra point for their unique efforts.
-From the blue and green color scheme to the hockey style jerseys and alternate logos used for “Whalers Weekend,” the baseball team pays homage to the city’s hockey heritage without hitting fans over the head with it.
+While it has become a cliché in Connecticut to tie a sports team in with the long-departed Hartford Whalers, the Yard Goats deserve an extra point for their efforts.
+From the blue and green color scheme to the hockey style jerseys and alternate logos used for “Whalers Weekend,” the baseball team pays homage to the city’s last Major League franchise.
 A great tidbit of trivia: Dunkin’ Donuts Park opened twenty years to the day of the Whalers’ final game.